nabil-k/fluentui-react-native/packages/experimental/Switch/SPEC.md

 #### Keyboard interaction

-The following is a set of keys that interact with the `Button` component:
+The following is a set of keys that interact with the `Switch` component:

 | Key     | Description                                            |
 | ------- | ------------------------------------------------------ |